vess-dev/vess-dev.github.io/_posts/2021-06-13-(Thought)-Ice-is-a-Scam.md

 Then people generally respond in a different way. <em>"Soda is cents on the dollar.
 Why would they need to dilute it?"</em> And this I must contend with.
 While the amount of soda is perhaps <em>nearly</em> negligible, it is not <strong>entirely</strong> so.
 Even a few cents adds up over the hundreds of drinks any fast food place will serve over the course of a day.

 Additionally, if you find that you always seem to finish your drink with ice leftover, would you not also finish it in time before it warmed up?

+I rest my case.
+Perhaps next time you get a drink- consider getting less ice.
+Don't let the system win.